 Afternoon

-Next, venture over to Crying Eagle Brewing-University, where you’ll learn the story behind the popular dining spot’s success.
-Take a tour of the brewery, which includes a brief beer school and concludes with a tasty flight.
-Not into beer?
-Choose from several refreshing cocktails and unwind in the beer garden.
+Next, venture back to Lake Charles and over to Crying Eagle Brewing-University, where you’ll learn the story behind the popular brewery's inception.
+Take a tour of the taproom, which includes a brief beer school and concludes with a tasty flight.
+Not a beer fan?
+Choose from several refreshing cocktails or mocktails and unwind in the beer garden.

-Just a few feet away lies Pasta Lab, where you can learn the history of pasta making during a workshop-style class to make your own.
+For hands-on fun, head to Pasta Lab, where you'll learn the history of pasta making during a workshop-style class, preparing you to make your own at home.
 Each class details the process from start to finish and provides two taster-size dishes.

 Evening

 Southwest Louisiana is known for its exciting nightlife.
 Try your luck at one of four casino resorts, each offering traditional slots, table games, and sports betting platforms.
 Not into gaming?
-No problem, enjoy a casual meal before attending a concert, or plan a romantic dinner at Gordon Ramsay Steak, Ember Grille and Wine Bar, Rosewater Grill & Tavern, or Vic and Anthony’s.
-Lake Charles has a fair share of upscale dining locations throughout the city including Pat's of Henderson and La Truffe Sauvage, where you'll need to make a reservation.
+No problem, enjoy a casual meal before attending a concert, or plan a romantic dinner at Gordon Ramsay Steak, Ember Grille and Wine Bar, Rosewater Grill & Tavern, Chart House, or Vic and Anthony’s.
+Lake Charles has a fair share of upscale dining locations throughout the city, including Pat's of Henderson, Restaurant Calla, and La Truffe Sauvage, where you'll need to make a reservation.

 Day Three: Outdoor Adventures and Relaxation